 Born Sep.
-13, 1967, in Kingsport, Tenn., his home church was Concordia Lutheran Church in Kingsport.
+13, 1967, in Kingsport, Tenn., Morris was baptized and confirmed at Concordia Lutheran Church.
 An Eagle Scout, he attended Radford University (B.A. in 1989) and Virginia Union University School of Theology (Valedictorian, M.Div. in 2001).
-He also completed a full unit of Clinical Pastoral Education at Hunter Holmes McGuire Veterans Administration Medical Center in Richmond.
-Prior to going into ministry, he worked in radio broadcasting at 98.5 WTFM in Kingsport, Tenn.; Marketing Director at Chesterfield Town Center in Midlothian; and in-game operations for the Richmond Renegades Hockey Club (East Coast Hockey League).
+He completed a full unit of Clinical Pastoral Education at Hunter Holmes McGuire Veterans Administration Medical Center in Richmond (1999).
+Prior to entering into full-time ministry, he worked in radio broadcasting at 98.5 WTFM in Kingsport, Tenn.; Marketing Director at Chesterfield Town Center in Midlothian; and in-game operations for the Richmond Renegades Hockey Club (East Coast Hockey League).

-His home charge conference was at River Road UMC-Richmond.
-He served as Youth Pastor for Skipwith UMC-Richmond 18 months while moving through the candidacy process.
-He became a full-time Local Pastor in the Virginia Conference in 1997.
-His other appointments were Prospect/Olive Branch/Smyrna–Farmville District (1997-99), Pamplin/Centenary/Piney Ridge/Evergreen–Farmville District (1999-2000), Pleasant Grove–Danville District (2000-2005), Blacksburg (Associate Pastor, 2005-08), and Newport-Mt.
+He connected with The United Methodist Church at River Road UMC in Richmond, Virginia and served as Youth Pastor at Skipwith UMC-Richmond while moving through the ministry candidacy process.
+He became a full-time Local Pastor in the Virginia Conference in June of 1997.
+His other appointments include the Prospect Charge [Prospect/Olive Branch/Smyrna–Farmville District–1997-99], the Pamplin Charge [Pamplin/Centenary/Piney Ridge/Evergreen–Farmville District–1999-2000], Pleasant Grove [Danville District–2000-2005], Blacksburg (Associate Pastor, 2005-08), and Newport-Mt.
 Olivet (Roanoke Dist.) since 2008.
-He has served on Board of Church & Society at both Conference and District levels.
-He was one of the founding members of the To Our House winter/thermal shelter for homeless men in New River Valley and has served as an officer on the board of TOH for the past 9 years.
+He has served on The United Methodist Board of Church & Society at both Conference and District levels and recently completed EarthKeepers training at The United Methodist General Board of Global Ministries.
+He was one of the founding members of the To Our House winter/thermal shelter for homeless adults in New River Valley and has served as an officer on the board of TOH since its inception in 2008.
 His interests include ice hockey (avid Washington Capitals fan!) and college football (especially the University of Tennessee), community theater, and military history.

-He presently serves on the Selection Team for the Leading Lights of the New River Valley, an organization that annually recognizes dedicated volunteerism and service; and as president of the Giles County Christian Service Mission, a non-profit organization that serves the neediest families/individuals in Giles County (food, clothing, diapers, utility assistance, etc.).
-Since 2012, he has been on the board of the Giles County Emergency Shelter (a.k.a., The Hope House) located in Narrows, Va.
+He has provided leadership for over a decade as a part of the board of the Giles County Christian Service Mission, a non-profit organization that serves the neediest families/individuals in Giles County (food, clothing, diapers, utility assistance, etc.).
+Since 2012, he has also been a member of the board for the Giles County Emergency Shelter (a.k.a., The Hope House) located in Narrows, Va.
 (Giles County).
-He is also currently working with two groups (Preserve Giles County & Preserve Newport Historic Properties) that are working against the proposed Mountain Valley Pipeline which threatens the Newport community.
-He and his wife Marcie of 28 years live in Christiansburg with their son, Matt (22), and daughter, Melanie (16).
+He is also a part of the Giles County Local Board for the Federal Emergency Food & Shelter Program and is part of the THRIVE: Food Access Network.
+He and his of 32 years, Marcie, reside in Christiansburg.
+He and Marcie have two adult children: Matthew (26) and Melanie (20).